20 Fun Mindfulness Activities for Teens & Kids: Useful Emotional Regulation Tools

-Mindfulness for kids: Learning How to Regulate Emotions, Calm Down and Improve Focus
+Mindfulness for Teens & Kids: Learning How to Regulate Emotions, Calm Down and Improve Focus

-Some benefits research suggests include helping deal with negative emotions and thoughts, and improving concentration.
+Benefits of mindfulness activities that research suggests include helping deal with negative emotions and thoughts and improving concentration.

 After reading this article, you will learn:

 - lots of simple and fun mindfulness activities that will help introduce this practice at home (or school).

 - PDF download: includes a free printable ⇒”Things to Look for on your Nature Walk” (for your mindful walking activity)